 If you’re diabetic or spend a lot of time on your feet, you should be scheduling routine foot exams to reduce your risk factors for chronic foot ulcers.
-At InStride Family Foot Care, with offices in Concord and Charlotte, North Carolina, the experienced podiatry team offers on-site wound care services for diabetic foot ulcers and other types of open wounds on your feet.
+At InStride Family Foot Care, with offices in Concord, Matthews, Wake Forest, and Monroe, and two clinics in Salisbury, Albemarle, Charlotte, North Carolina, the experienced podiatry team offers on-site wound care services for diabetic foot ulcers and other types of open wounds on your feet.
 To prevent long-term health complications, schedule a foot health evaluation now at InStride Family Foot Care by phone or by requesting an appointment online.

 Foot ulcers are open wounds or sores that develop on the feet that are slow to heal or become recurrent.
 One of the most common reasons you may develop a foot ulcer is poor circulation in the legs and feet due to a hardening and narrowing of your arteries, a condition known as arteriosclerosis, or because of faulty valves in your leg veins.

 If you have diabetes, a disease where you have difficulty maintaining healthy blood sugar levels, you may also be at increased risk for developing foot ulcers.
 Ulcers are common in diabetes sufferers because of the poor blood circulation and nerve damage that high blood sugar levels cause.
 Damaged nerves can lead to loss of sensation in your feet and you may not notice injuries when they occur, leading to a worsening of the wound and, ultimately, tissue death.